ggonnella/gfapy/doc/tutorial/tags.rst

 Validation
 ~~~~~~~~~~

-The tag name is validated according the the rules described above:
+The tag name is validated according the rules described above:
 except for the upper case tags indicated in the GFA1 specification, and
 the TS header tag, all other tags must contain at least one lower case
 letter.